Student-centric advice and objective recommendations

 Private Student Loans

-Private student loans are typically the final type of loan families will look at (they are also called “alternative student loans”).
+Private student loans, or alternative student loans, are typically the final type of loan families will look at.
 If you are in a situation where federal/institutional loans and grants are not enough, private student loans are a way to bridge the gap.
 It is not uncommon for private student loans to have more favorable interest rates than some federal student loans.
 Either students or parents can take out private student loans.

 The downside is that private student loans lack the favorable terms that federal student loans have.
 For example, when the Department of Education recently suspended student loan payments and interest, only federal student loans were included.